Poor man's tropheus

 The poor man's tropheus (Neetroplus nematopus) is a species of fish in the family Cichlidae.
 Until 2007 it was the only species in the genus Neetroplus, but at that time it was reclassified into the genus Hypsophrys.
 In 2016 it was restored to the genus Neetroplus based on genetic research by Říčan, et al.

+Its name comes from having similar diet, behavior, and body shape to the tropheus.